ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 worst case is if we want to go to the last node, so the time complexity for above all operations is $O(n)$.

-This is much worse than the
-array-based list (@sec:implementing-general-lists-using-arrays), where these operations are $O(1)$.
+This is much worse than the array-based list (see below), where these operations are $O(1)$.
 So are linked lists totally useless?
 No!
 But they don't work well with our current List interface.